John Heartfield: Death and legacy

 Following a lifelong history of illness, Heartfield died on 26 April 1968 in East Berlin, East Germany.
 He was buried in the Dorotheenstadt Cemetery, adjacent to Brecht's former home.

 After his widow Gertrud Heartfield's death, the East German Academy of the Arts took possession of all of Heartfield's surviving works.
 When the West German Academy of Arts absorbed the East German Academy, the Heartfield Archive was transferred with it.

+From November to December, 1974 the Ministry of Culture and the Academy of Arts of the Democratic Republic of Germany (East Germany) hosted an exhibition of John Heartfield photomontages at the Museum of Modern Art in Paris.

 From 15 April to 6 July 1993, the New York City Museum of Modern Art hosted an exhibition of Heartfield's original montages.

 In 2005, the British Tate Gallery held an exhibition of his photomontage pieces.
 The Museum Ludwig in Cologne held a retrospective exhibition of Marinus and Heartfield in 2008.

+In 2023, an animated documentary about Heartfield was released, directed by Katrin Rothe.

 In popular culture

-Hurray, There's No Butter Left!, was an inspiration to the song "Metal Postcard" by Siouxsie and the Banshees.
+Hurray, There's No Butter Left!, was an inspiration for the song "Metal Postcard" by Siouxsie and the Banshees.
 This song was re-recorded in German as "Mittageisen" and released as a single in September 1979 in Germany with Heartfield's work as the cover art.
 A few months later the single was also released in the UK.
 The Swiss darkwave band Mittageisen (1981–1986) is named after this song's title.

 Hurray, There's No Butter Left, was the text on the bottom of a photo of a German family, which can be found in a political comic posted into a banned communist magazine, in 1935.